smice-art/Polynomial-Generator/README.md

 Polynomial Art Studio

 # Info ⚠️
 Please excuse me regarding the correct mathematical terms; I am unfortunately not a mathematician, so they are sometimes certainly not correct.
+To use this "pre-addon" just paste it in the Blender Script Editor and Run.
+Adjustments as usual in the certain N-Panel.

 # Screen Shot
 ![Banner Image](images/screen.jpg)